Installation

 Before the start, change to the root source directory MagneticModel/.

-- Build the shared libraries: - conda install conda-build # install build tools conda build ./qdipole # build qdipole local binary installation package conda build ./libcdf # build cdf local binary installation package conda build purge # remove build tools and artefacts
+conda install conda-build # install build tools conda build ./qdipole # build qdipole local binary installation package conda build ./libcdf # build cdf local binary installation package conda build purge # remove build tools and artefacts

 The built packages can be listed with: